ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 exit status 1
 ```

-### Specify Control Keys to be Used to Sign the Chain Creation TX
+### Specify Control Keys to Sign the Chain Creation TX

-After indicating 2 control keys are needed to sign any SUBNET TX, CLI asks the user
+After indicating to use 2 control keys to sign any SUBNET TX, CLI asks the user
-to input the specific control keys to be used for the chain creation TX that is going to be
+to input the specific control keys for the chain creation TX.
-generated and signed for deploy.

 ```text
 ?
 Choose a subnet auth key: